valkata033/C--OOP-2021-SoftUni/README.md

-# C--OOP-2021-SoftUni
-Exercises for C# OOP Module.
+Exercises for C# OOP Module in SoftUni.